by Paul R. Spitzzeri

 In Los Angeles, commercial radio broadcasting began in spring 1922 and three stations hit the airwaves at that time, including KFI, owned and operated by Earle C. Anthony, Inc., which was a major presence in the burgeoning automobile industry in car-centric greater Los Angeles.

 Anthony, born in Illinois in 1880 and a resident of Los Angeles from a young age, built an electric car of his own design at just age seventeen as the 19th century was coming to a close and when the first automobile appeared in Los Angeles (E.L.
 Erie’s vehicle was given its first trip in Boyle Heights and William H. Workman, nephew of Homestead founders William and Nicolasa Workman and a former mayor and future treasurer of the City of Los Angeles, was an honored passenger—the Homestead has a photo of Erie and his car that will someday appear in this blog).
-A 1920s version of this car with some of the original components is at the Petersen Automotive Museum, which is just west of the Anthony dealership site.
+A 1920s version of this car with some of the original components is at the Petersen Automotive Museum.

 He studied engineering at the University of California, Berkeley and then returned to the City of Angels to become one of its first automobile dealers, working initially with his father, selling many different makes at a time when there was a large number of manufacturers in the country.
 He was an organizer of the Los Angeles Motorcar Dealer’s Association and, two years later, in 1907, he was the lead figure in developing the Los Angeles Auto Show, a long-standing event that draws many thousands during its end of the year run at the Convention Center.

 The enterprising entrepreneur opened a showroom in 1911 in downtown Los Angeles at Hope and Tenth (renamed Olympic Boulevard in advance of the 1932 summer games) streets and today the structure is the Packard Lofts.
 Four years later, Anthony became the sole “California Packard Distributor” (he’d began selling them a decade earlier) and continuing as such for two decades—he sold Packards until the cars were discontinued in the late 1950s.
-It has been stated that he had a showroom at Wilshire Boulevard and La Brea Avenue on the “Miracle Mile,” but this was for a second Packard dealership which opened there in the mid-1930s.
+It has been stated that he had a showroom at Wilshire Boulevard and La Brea Avenue on the “Miracle Mile,” but this was for a second Packard dealership which opened there in the mid-1930s and was not operated by Anthony.
 His San Francisco dealership was a Greek Revival “Palace of Packards” of note and it was said he sold one of every seven Packards manufactured.

 He was also an early service station pioneer, joining forces with other auto dealers in establishing the National Supply Company.
 The firm used a chevron as its logo and that was transferred to the new owner of the filling station chains: Standard Oil of California, now Chevron.
 After the end of the Packard, Anthony sold other brands of cars, but did not long survive the demise of his long-time product as he died in August 1961 at the age of 80.